epa-kpc/O3PM-PSDNSR/NNSR/postprocess/exampleipt/README.md

 # ratio calculator v1.R

 Makes a table of daily impacts and the ratio.
+Uses output from the hr2day program as input.

 # spatial plots abs impact for one source v1.R